kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 - A sensor emit periodic data from the sensors.
 It may intermittently provide asynchronous readings upon request from the controller.
-Sensors may report urgent messages regarding malfunctioning in certain equipment, cell-sites, or zones.
+Sensors may report urgent messages regarding malfunctioning in certain equipment, cell sites, or zones.

-In many control systems there is at least one controller (or server) entity on one end and two other entities - the sensors and actuators on the other end.
+In many control systems, there is at least one controller (or server) entity on one end and two other entities - the sensors and actuators on the other end.
 The communication with sensors and actuators is through the controller entity;
 as such data applications do not directly interact with the field devices.
 Neither actuators nor sensors perform decision-making tasks.
-This responsibility belongs to the controller.
+This the responsibility belongs to the controller.

 ## Generalized Communication Model

-To describe networked process control behavior a conceptual communication model is used so that the data applications do not concern with the details of the networks realizing operations and control.
-We refer to this model as operation and control network (OCN).
+To describe networked process control behavior, a conceptual communication model is used so that the data applications do not concern with the details of the networks realizing operations and control.
+We refer to this model as an operation and control network (OCN).
 The scope of the model is

 - Logical reference points: identify an endpoint's role or function as sensor-point, actuation-point, or operation & control point (oc-point for short).
-Note: term 'oc-point' is used to avoid confusion with network controllers and term 'fd-point' is used when both type of field devices are refered to.
+Note: the term 'oc-point' is used to avoid confusion with the network controllers and the term 'fd-point' is used when both types of field devices are referred to.

 - Interface specification: in terms of associated traffic patterns between the endpoints as described below in {{ocn-pattern}}.
 The interface may be any